Raw vegan children

 So what supplements could make a difference?

-If you want more information on the missing elements, you can hear a radio interview I did on this subject.
-It's all in there, free of charge to you right now.
 You don't have to wait for Evie's Kitchen to arrive to ensure you have a healthy raw vegan child.
-It is my wish right now for every raw vegan child to be fully radiant, happy and healthy.
+It's my wish right now for every raw vegan child to be fully radiant, happy and healthy.
 And I still feel that it's possible, but only with supplementation.

-Vitamin D3 (sun exposure may be enough, depending on skin colour and location).
+Sun exposure may be enough, depending on skin colour and location

-Ionic iron (not always necessary to supplement but may be worthwhile up to five years due to faddy eating).
+Not always necessary to supplement but may be worthwhile up to five years due to faddy eating.

 Everything else is ABUNDANT in a good raw vegan diet.
-Evie has about a pint of green juice a day, lots of seeds (and their mylks), lots of nutrient-dense food such as berries and coconut as well as small amounts of ecstatic foods such as maca, AFA algae, seaweeds, mesquite, purple corn, Incan berries and goji berries.
-Since she turned four, for sociable reasons I've lowered her rawness from 100% to 80%.
-The 20% of cooked food she eats is normally wholefood, and ultra healthy.
-She loves this change, and I love how she still adores my raw soups!
+Try giving your child a pint of green juice a day, lots of seeds (and their mylks), lots of nutrient-dense food such as fermented foods, berries and coconut as well as small amounts of superfoods such as maca, AFA algae, seaweeds, mesquite, purple corn, Incan berries and goji berries.

 I cannot stress highly enough that I love raw vegan foods